I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/hbaapi/nf-hbaapi-hba-sendctpassthru.md

 </dl>

 ## -returns
-<p>The <b>HBA_SendCTPassThru</b> routine returns a value of type <a href="https://msdn.microsoft.com/library/windows/hardware/ff557233">HBA_STATUS</a> that indicates the status of the HBA.
+<p>The <b>HBA_SendCTPassThru</b> routine returns a value of type <a href="storage.hba_status">HBA_STATUS</a> that indicates the status of the HBA.
 If the HBA successfully delivers the command to the destination service, and the service executes the command and successfully returns the results, the HBA_SendCTPassThru routine returns a value of HBA_STATUS_OK.
 If the command does not succeed, this routine returns an appropriate error code of type HBA_STATUS.</p>

 ## -remarks
-<p>The <b>HBA_SendCTPassThru</b> library routine serves a purpose very similar to the <a href="https://msdn.microsoft.com/library/windows/hardware/ff565409">SendCTPassThru</a> WMI method. </p>

-<p>A CT command can request services that distribute encryption keys, IP addresses, time stamps, names, aliases, fabric configuration, and security policies.
-For a complete list of the service types that can be specified in a CT command, see the <i>Fibre Channel Generic Services - 4 (FC-GS-4)</i> specification published by the ANSI committee. </p>

-<p>The <b>HBA_SendCTPassThru</b> library routine serves a purpose very similar to the <a href="https://msdn.microsoft.com/library/windows/hardware/ff565409">SendCTPassThru</a> WMI method. </p>
+<p>The <b>HBA_SendCTPassThru</b> library routine serves a purpose very similar to the <a href="storage.sendctpassthru">SendCTPassThru</a> WMI method. </p>

 <p>A CT command can request services that distribute encryption keys, IP addresses, time stamps, names, aliases, fabric configuration, and security policies.
 For a complete list of the service types that can be specified in a CT command, see the <i>Fibre Channel Generic Services - 4 (FC-GS-4)</i> specification published by the ANSI committee. </p>